varunbkk/varunbkk/README.md

 ### :hammer: My Projects:

-[BookMySlot][bookmyslot] - A Django-based booking system offering CRUD functionality that enables users to book delivery slots on desired date(s) & time(s)
+[BookMySlot][bookmyslot] - A Django-based booking system with CRUD functionality that enables users to book delivery slots

 ### Connect with me: